 Mitarashi dango is a traditional Japanese snack that dates back hundreds of years and there are various stories about its name and origin.

-The first mitarashi dango is believed to have appeared in Kyoto and were made as offerings to the Shimogamo Shrine during the Aoi Matsuri and Mitarashi festival, two famous events that are held annually in Kyoto city to this day.
+The first mitarashi dango is believed to have appeared in Kyoto and was made as offering to the Shimogamo Shrine during the Aoi Matsuri and Mitarashi festivals, two famous events held annually in Kyoto city.

-Others say that each dumpling represented different parts of the human body, the head, arms and legs.
-The dango would be taken to the shrine, then you would pray and go home, dip them in soy sauce and roast them over a fire before eating.
+Others say that each dumpling represents different parts of the human body: the head, arms, and legs.
+The dango would be taken to the shrine; then you would pray and go home, dip them in soy sauce and roast them over a fire before eating.
 This practice was believed to ward off evil.
-At this point, dango would have been considered a savoury snack.
+At this point, dango would have been considered a savory snack.

-It was around the Taisho Era (1912-1926) that the owner of "Kamo Mitarashi Tea Room" developed a sweet sauce made with sugar and soy sauce that helped shape the sweet mitarashi dango as we know it today.
+Around the Taisho Era (1912-1926), the owner of “Kamo Mitarashi Tea Room” developed a sweet sauce made with sugar and soy sauce that helped shape the sweet mitarashi dango as we know it today.

 Ingredients You Will Need